zcaudate-me/korra/README.md

 ## Overview

 Korra is a library for introspection of maven packages.
-The trick is to provide mappings between different representations of the same thing.
+The library provides mappings between different representations of the same jvm concept.

+- maven coordinate and the jar file
+- a 'resource' and its related jar and jar entry under a given context
+    - the resource can be:
+        - a symbol representing a clojure namespace
+        - a path to a resource
+        - a java class
+    - the context can be:
+        - the jvm classloader classpath
+        - a single jar
+        - a list of jars
+        - a maven coordinate
+        - a list of maven coordinates
+        - the entire maven local-repo.

+## Basics

 There is a reversible mapping between the maven jar file and the coordinate.
 We use `maven-file` and `maven-coordinate` to transition from one to the other:

 ```clojure
 (use 'korra.common)